Table of Contents_

 The page yield of a cartridge is based upon the ISO standard for measuring ink cartridge yields when it comes to printing out pages with the standard 5% page coverage until the cartridge runs empty.

 The different types of printers each have their own average page yields.
 Knowing these figures can help you make a decision about what kind of printer to buy.
+You may also want to check our page on how many pages an ink cartridge can print or, if you have a laser printer, how many pages you can print with one toner cartridge.

 Generally speaking, ink cartridges can print around 220 pages before needing to be replaced.